 Results 1–10 of 20 for "Continuing Education Program"X related to "Keeping couples together Couples who..."
-Refine Your Search Refine Your Search TopicTherapy (4)Violence (3)Military (2)Parenting (2)Children (1) 8 more... [+] Death & dying (1)Depression (1)Ethics (1)Lesbian, gay, bisexual, transgender (1)Post-traumatic Stress Disorder (1)Stress (1)Trauma (1)Women & men (1)Hide detailsDocument TypeContinuing Education ProgramXYear2013 (3)2012 (1)2011 (5)Author/ContributorBrown, Thomas E. (1)Coons, Helen L. (1)Geller, Pamela A. (1)Randour, Mary Lou (1) Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Couples Therapy for Domestic Violence: Finding Safe SolutionsThis book presents a safety-focused approach to assessment and treatment of couples who choose to remain together after one or both partners have been violent.Continuing Education Program (July 2012)2.Supporting Special Needs Adoptive Couples: Assessing an Intervention to Enhance Forgiveness, Increase Marital Satisfaction, and Prevent DepressionEvaluates an educational group intervention for special needs adoptive couples and identifies the key stakeholders involved in the adoption process in this article from The Counseling Psychologist, Vol. 39, No. 7.Continuing Education Program (August 2011)3.174: Couple Power Therapy---Building Lifelong Love in Commitment, Cooperation, Communication, and CommunityContinuing Education Program 4.Lesbian and Gay Parents and Their Children: Research on the Family Life CycleAging and Cognition explores methods for measuring cognitive change and the social and psycological factors associated with cognitive aging.This book provides a comprehensive overview of the research on same-sex parenthood, exploring ways in which lesbian and gay parents resist, accommodate, and transform fundamental notions of gender, parenting, and family.Continuing Education Program 4.Stepfamily Therapy: A 10-Step Clinical ApproachExplain the challenges of family therapy that are unique to stepfamilies, and describe the three types of stepfamilies: simple stepmother, simple stepfather, complex stepfamily.
-Continuing Education Program 5.Violence Against Women and Children, Volume 1: Mapping the TerrainExperts from diverse disciplines describe prevalence rates among various populations; risk factors for perpetration and vulnerability and protective factors for potential victims.Continuing Education Program 6.What Every Clinician Should Know About the Link between Pet Abuse and Family ViolenceThis article will offer a rationale to all clinicians or other professionals who come into contact with children and their families including questions about animals in the family as a routine part of assessing the health of families and well-being of children.Continuing Education Program (June 2011)7.Clinical Approaches to Women Coping with Pregnancy Loss and Perinatal DepressionThis INTERMEDIATE applied workshop will address clinical approaches to women coping with common pregnancy related complications.
-Part of the APA Online Academy Convention Workshop Presentations Campus.Continuing Education Program 8.Whatever Happened to Counseling in Counseling Psychology?Addresses a decline in counseling-related research and summarizes trends in counseling psychology research in this article from The Counseling Psychologist, Vol. 39, No. 5.Continuing Education Program (June 2011) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 20 for "Continuing Education Program"X related to "Keeping couples together Couples who..."
+Refine Your Search Refine Your Search TopicTherapy (5)Violence (3)Military (2)Parenting (2)Aging (1) 9 more... [+] Children (1)Death & dying (1)Depression (1)Ethics (1)Lesbian, gay, bisexual, transgender (1)Post-traumatic Stress Disorder (1)Stress (1)Trauma (1)Women & men (1)Hide detailsDocument TypeContinuing Education ProgramXYear2013 (3)2012 (1)2011 (5)Author/ContributorBrown, Thomas E. (1)Coons, Helen L. (1)Geller, Pamela A. (1)Randour, Mary Lou (1) Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Couples Therapy for Domestic Violence: Finding Safe SolutionsThis book presents a safety-focused approach to assessment and treatment of couples who choose to remain together after one or both partners have been violent.Continuing Education Program (July 2012)2.Supporting Special Needs Adoptive Couples: Assessing an Intervention to Enhance Forgiveness, Increase Marital Satisfaction, and Prevent DepressionEvaluates an educational group intervention for special needs adoptive couples and identifies the key stakeholders involved in the adoption process in this article from The Counseling Psychologist, Vol. 39, No. 7.Continuing Education Program (August 2011)3.174: Couple Power Therapy---Building Lifelong Love in Commitment, Cooperation, Communication, and CommunityContinuing Education Program 4.Lesbian and Gay Parents and Their Children: Research on the Family Life CycleAging and Cognition explores methods for measuring cognitive change and the social and psycological factors associated with cognitive aging.This book provides a comprehensive overview of the research on same-sex parenthood, exploring ways in which lesbian and gay parents resist, accommodate, and transform fundamental notions of gender, parenting, and family.Continuing Education Program 5.Stepfamily Therapy: A 10-Step Clinical ApproachExplain the challenges of family therapy that are unique to stepfamilies, and describe the three types of stepfamilies: simple stepmother, simple stepfather, complex stepfamily.
+Continuing Education Program 6.Violence Against Women and Children, Volume 1: Mapping the TerrainExperts from diverse disciplines describe prevalence rates among various populations; risk factors for perpetration and vulnerability and protective factors for potential victims.Continuing Education Program 7.What Every Clinician Should Know About the Link between Pet Abuse and Family ViolenceThis article will offer a rationale to all clinicians or other professionals who come into contact with children and their families including questions about animals in the family as a routine part of assessing the health of families and well-being of children.Continuing Education Program (June 2011)8.Sunday WorkshopsCE workshops held on Aug.
+4, 2013, will discuss vicarious trauma, gifted assessment, remedial supervision, borderline personality disorder, and pediatric behavioral sleep medicine.Continuing Education Program (August 2013)9.160: An Integrative Model of Assessment, Treatment, and Relapse Prevention of Sexual Desire DisordersContinuing Education Program 10.Whatever Happened to Counseling in Counseling Psychology?Addresses a decline in counseling-related research and summarizes trends in counseling psychology research in this article from The Counseling Psychologist, Vol. 39, No. 5.Continuing Education Program (June 2011) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 20 for "Continuing Education Program"X related to "Keeping couples together Couples who..."